henriquemoreiraa/henriquemoreiraa/README.md

 Front end Developer
 -------------------

 I've been studying front end for five months.
-Currently, I'm learning React, Redux and Typescript.
+Currently, I'm learning React, Typescript and Next JS.
 Programming is really hard sometimes, but it's also really fun.
 I'd say programming is my passion for sure!

 * 🌍  I'm based in São Paulo - Brazil
 * 🧠  I'm learning React, Redux and Typescript